 Something you don’t want to get in Bali is dengue fever.
-It is more common during Bali’s wet season, but is possible to contract anytime of year.
+It is more common during Bali’s wet season but is possible to contract any time of year.

 The best way to prevent getting dengue fever is to use mosquito repellent.
-The dengue mosquito is most active during the day time, so don’t just wait until dusk.
+The dengue mosquito is most active during the daytime, so don’t just wait until dusk.
 Most resorts and villas will have various measures to keep mosquitoes away from your accommodation also.
 See more about medical services in Bali here.

 Use Safe ATMs

 Card skimming at ATMs does happen in Bali.
-This when scammers have attached a device to the ATM in order to skim your card details.
+This is when scammers have attached a device to the ATM in order to skim your card details.